 5. Student Loan Hero

 If you’re looking for ways to cut the amount of money you’re spending on your loans, Student Loan Hero is ready to save the day.
 Once you create an account, you’ll be able to view all of your loans in one place, along with a complete breakdown of what your debt is costing you individually and altogether based on the monthly payment, interest rate and how much you owe.
-The site takes the pain out of creating a customized repayment plan that fits with your financial situation.
+The site takes the pain out of creating a customized repayment plan that fits your financial situation.

 Not only that, Student Loan Hero users have a ton of free resources to choose from to help manage their debt, including a number of calculators that let you see how much interest you’d save if you refinanced, the amount of interest that would accrue if you went into deferment or forbearance and whether it’s better to pay your loans off early or start investing.
 If you’re looking to refinance private loans, you’ll also find a rundown of your options along with links to participating lenders.